Who should I contact to learn more about the NASA Astrobiology Program?

 NASA Astrobiology Institute (

 NAI), established as a Virtual Institute (VI).
-Moving forward, the new Astrobiology Research Coordination Networks will take over much of this role.
-Additional successful mechanisms of coordinating research that will continue include hosting and sponsoring workshops (e.g., building on the success of
+The Astrobiology Research Coordination Networks now play this role.
+In addition, the Astrobiology Program hosts and sponsors workshops (e.g., building on the success of

 Mass Independent Fractionation of Sulfur Isotopes,